davidrbourke/DVA-C02/ELB & ASG.md

 ### Server Name Indication (SNI)

-Allows loading multiple certificates to for multiple websites onto one server.
+Allows loading multiple certificates for multiple websites onto one server.

 - The client will specify which website/hostname to request, and the server will load the correct certificate for the website.
 - Works on ALB, NLB, or Cloudfront